kubernetes/enhancements/keps/sig-api-machinery/4420-retry-generate-name/README.md

 ## Summary

-This enhancement proposes that create requests using generateName are retried automatically by the apiserver when the generated name conflicts with an existing resource name.
+This enhancement proposes that create requests using `generateName` are retried automatically by the API server when the generated name conflicts with an existing resource name.

 ## Motivation

-Kubernetes [generateName](https://dev-k8sref-io.web.app/docs/common-definitions/objectmeta-/) [generates](https://github.com/jpbetz/kubernetes/blob/4b5ee802e847a3ea8243946aeae588906bd6f79f/staging/src/k8s.io/apiserver/pkg/storage/names/generate.go#L49) a 5 char random suffix that is appended to the generateName prefix.
+Kubernetes [generateName](https://dev-k8sref-io.web.app/docs/common-definitions/objectmeta-/) [generates](https://github.com/jpbetz/kubernetes/blob/4b5ee802e847a3ea8243946aeae588906bd6f79f/staging/src/k8s.io/apiserver/pkg/storage/names/generate.go#L49) a 5 char random suffix that is appended to a prefix typically specified as `.metadata.generateName`

 Each char in the sequence is from the ["bcdfghjklmnpqrstvwxz2456789" range](https://github.com/jpbetz/kubernetes/blob/4b5ee802e847a3ea8243946aeae588906bd6f79f/staging/src/k8s.io/apimachinery/pkg/util/rand/rand.go#L83C15-L83C42).

 This leads to $`27^5 = 14,348,907`$ possible names per generateName prefix.
-For context, we have seen clusters store 100,000..1,000,000 CRDs, so the total number of names that can be generated is not currently a problem.
+For context, we have seen clusters store 100,000..1,000,000 custom resources, so the total number of names that can be generated is not currently a problem.

 But there is a problem with name conflicts.
 There is a 50% chance of hitting a